 For all the ways there are to creatively and efficiently use the fallen leaves to your advantage, one thing we strongly recommend against is burning the leaves as a method of disposal.
 Most all townships and boroughs actively have a ban against burning leaves, because it results in pollution, lung irritation and it is also a severe fire hazard!
 If you have ever thrown a branch with leaves on an open fire, you know that the leaves burn up, fly up and fly away quite quickly, potentially leading to a bigger problem.
 With so many other methods to get rid of leaves safely, this is one idea that should be extinguished.

-If your home and backyard need more help than fall maintenance tips and your’re having trouble being inspired by your own outdoor living space, give MasterPLAN Landscape Design a call.
+If your home and backyard need more help than fall maintenance tips and you’re having trouble being inspired by your own outdoor living space, give MasterPLAN Outdoor Living a call.
 Unlocking the true potential for your backyard is our specialty, and we would love to turn your “how?” into a “WOW”!
 Reach out to MasterPLAN to chat about transforming your dream backyard into your reality; when you are ready, we are ready!